WasfiJ/rmList/README.md

 # rmList for Windows
-Multithreaded delete of a list of files
+Multithreaded delete of a list of files.

+Do you have a million files to delete in hurry ?

-use: rmList input_file
+Use: rmList input_file

 Could not find this anywhere.
 I share in the hope this can help you.